How fast you can run one mile depends on a number of factors, including your fitness level and genetics.

 - Run against traffic.

-- Follow all rules of the road and look both ways before crossing a street.
+- Follow all rules of the road.
+Look both ways before crossing a street.

 - Run in well-lit, safe areas.
 Wear reflective gear in the early morning or evening hours.